Replaces elements on the current page with matching elements from a server response or HTML string.

 You may also pass an array of selector alternatives.
 The first selector matching in both old and new content will be used.

-Instead of passing the target as the first argument, you may also pass it as a ยด{ target }` option..
+Instead of passing the target as the first argument, you may also pass it as

-The CSS selector to update.
+The target selector to update.

 See documentation for the target